Aur-Shalev-Merin/velo-csv-file-handler/README.md

    -A button with the ID 'downloadButton'
    -An HTML iframe with the ID 'htmlElement'

-   Add the DownloadCSVPage code to the page.
+   Add the DownloadCSVPage code to the page's code.

+3. **Backend Code**
-3. **Create a file named csvHandler.jsw in the Backend section of your Wix Editor and add the code in the repository**
+   Create a file named csvHandler.jsw in the Backend section of your Wix Editor and add the code in the repository.